LucasDamianR/scrapy_books/README.md

 <i>A Basic Spider to deploy in Scrapy Cloud</i>

-The following project is a challenge requested from [Zyte](https://www.zyte.com/)
+The following project is a challenge requested by [Zyte](https://www.zyte.com/)

 <h2>Installation</h2>